mmcc-xx/WhosAtMyFeeder/README.md

 at that file and make any changes that might be needed, like the timezone.

 In your directory, make a directory called config, and copy config/config.yml from here into your config directory.
 Edit it to make changes for your setup.
+You can add the names of multiple cameras to the camera array.
 The model is already in the image, so unless you want to use a different model, no need to change the model name.